sebanc/brunch/README.md

 Contrarily to the Croissant framework which mostly supports non-unibuilds images (configuration and access to android apps), Brunch should work with both but will provide better hardware support for unibuild images.

 Currently:
-- "rammus" is the recommended image for devices with 4th generation Intel CPU and newer.
+- "rammus" is the recommended image for devices with 1st gen Intel CPU up to 9th gen.
-- "samus" is the recommended image for devices with 3rd generation Intel CPU and older.
+- "volteer" is the recommended image for devices with Intel 10th and 11th gen CPU (Intel 11th Gen devices need kernel 5.10, read "Changing kernel version" section).
-- "zork" is the image to use for AMD Ryzen.
+- "zork" is the image to use for AMD Ryzen (Ryzen 4xxx devices need kernel 5.10, read "Changing kernel version" section).
 - "grunt" is the image to use for AMD Stoney Ridge.

 ChromeOS recovery images can be downloaded from: https://cros-updates-serving.appspot.com/ or https://cros.tech/